Indian Underwater Robotics Society: Research & Development Team Membership

 Members at this grade accept scientific positions within the organisation and must contribute towards the research projects of IURS.
 They must also participate in the educational activities of the organisation, assisting with teaching, organisation and advertising of the events.
 This position is completely voluntary and does not come with any monetary advantages for the members.

 Education

 IURS offers multiple types of educational courses to students with faculty from its research team and global educational institutions.
-Practical learning is an emphasis of all educational programmes and as such all attendees receive a take-home an electronics kit focused on robotics and built around their own development board.
+Practical learning is the emphasis of all educational programs, and as such, all attendees receive a take-home an electronics kit focused on robotics and built around their own development board.